rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 '#' is the cursor position
 :::

 When Rsvim starts, it by default opens a file buffer and a window.
-A file buffer loads the file content from the file system into memory, a window is a text view for the binded buffer.
-With no file(s) provided, Rsvim opens an empty file buffer without file name.
+A file buffer loads the file content from file system into memory, a window is a text view for the binded buffer.
+If no file name(s) are provided, Rsvim opens an empty file buffer without file name.
 If the specific file does not exist in the file system, Rsvim opens an empty file buffer with the specific file name.

 ## Inserting Text